 - Modalities overview

-- Architecture — namespace_auth fits into the relay
+- Architecture — where namespace_auth fits in the relay

 - Streams reference —